-Want to know what are the top solar power companies in the world, or in the US?
+Want to know which are the top solar power companies in the US, or in the world?
 For a thorough look at solar power companies leading various solar power markets and holding various solar power records, check out our Solar Energy & Solar Power Facts page.
 However, for a look simply at the top solar module manufacturers based on annual production, the top solar developers, and the top residential & commercial solar power companies, check out this nearly full repost from Cost of Solar:

 Top Solar Power Companies

 Top Solar Module Manufacturers